 Ideal Fostering is a well established Independent Fostering Agency, serving the West Midlands and surrounding areas, with over 40 years of experience in the area within the management team.
 Over the years we are proud to have been a part of hundreds of inspiring and quite simply 'happy' fostering journeys.
 We provide family based high quality care for Children and Young People and are dedicated to achieving the best outcomes for looked after children whilst ensuring our foster carers feel well supported.
 Recruiting devoted, caring foster carers and getting placement matching 'right' is at the heart of what we do.
 Whether you are a prospective foster carer looking to join a supportive friendly agency, a Local Authority looking to place a child/young person or a young person seeking more information about Ideal Fostering, we would love to hear from you.

-We serve the following locations and surrounding areas; Birmingham, Walsall, Solihull, Staffordshire and all of its districts, Dudley, Sandwell, Wolverhampton, Wednesbury, West Bromwich, Telford and Wrekin, Halesowen, Rowley Regis, Tipton, Wednesfield, Stourbridge, Bilston, Coseley, Oldbury, Stoke on Trent, Newcastle, Warwickshire, Coventry, Worcestershire, East Midlands.
+We serve the following locations and surrounding areas; Birmingham, Walsall, Solihull, Staffordshire and all of its districts (including Tamworth, Cannock, Stoke on Trent, Newcastle under Lyme and Lichfield), Dudley, Sandwell, Wolverhampton, Wednesbury, West Bromwich, Telford and Wrekin, Halesowen, Rowley Regis, Tipton, Wednesfield, Stourbridge, Bilston, Coseley, Oldbury, Coventry and Worcestershire.
 If your area is not on the list please still do contact us, it does not mean we do not cover you.